-Last spring, during an hours-long hearing featuring dozens of transgender Bay Staters, as well as medical experts, political leaders, and family members of transgender people—one woman walked through the halls of the Massachusetts Capitol building with an over-large poster featuring a bright, shining face.
+Last spring, during an hours-long hearing featuring dozens of transgender Bay Staters, medical experts, political leaders, and family members of transgender people—one woman walked through the halls of the Massachusetts Capitol building with an over-sized poster featuring a bright, shining face.
 It was the face of her daughter, Nicole.

 “I wanted to put a face to the public accommodations legislation we were discussing that day—the face of my 14-year-old daughter,” said Jeanne Talbot, Nicole’s mother.

-Jeanne was testifying in support of #TransLawMA—which extends full non-discrimination protections to transgender people in the state.
-Before #TransLawMA took effect on October 1, 2016, transgender people were already protected from employment and housing discrimination, but they were still vulnerable in public spaces: Restaurants, businesses, public transportation, parks, and more.
+Jeanne was testifying in support of #TransLawMA—which extends full nondiscrimination protections to transgender people in the state.
+Before #TransLawMA took effect on October 1, 2016, transgender people were already protected from employment and housing discrimination, but they were still vulnerable in public spaces like restaurants, businesses, public transportation, parks, and more.

 “Today I am here to pave the road for equality for my child and for all other transgender people of all ages who walk beside her, and who will follow in her footsteps,” Jeanne said.
 “My work—our work—is not done until she is protected under the law just as any other daughter, any other 14-year-old girl in the state of Massachusetts.”

 Transgender people are now fully protected from discrimination in Massachusetts, allowing children like Nicole to live happier, fuller lives.
-But some opponents of equality want to repeal the law that has already done so much for transgender Bay Staters, and they’ve succeeded in placing that repeal on the 2018 ballot.
+But some opponents of equality want to repeal the law that has already done so much for transgender Bay Staters, and they’ve succeeded in placing that repeal on the ballot this November.

-Jeanne and other advocates will continue speaking out over the next two years about what these protections mean for people like her daughter, and the discrimination she could face if they are repealed.
+Jeanne and other advocates have continued speaking out over the past two years about what these protections mean for people like her daughter, and the discrimination she could face if they are repealed.
 Bay Staters who want to join Jean and Nicole in working to uphold transgender non-discrimination protections can click here to commit to vote against repeal at the ballot box next year.

 Watch her testimony before the Joint Committee on the Judiciary here: